-The Fund completed a statement of compliance with the Financial Reporting Council's (FRC) Stewardship Code which was assessed as compliant as a Tier 1 Asset Owner, this statement is published online as Annex B to this Policy.
+The Fund completed a statement of compliance with the Financial Reporting Council's (FRC) previous Stewardship Code (2012) which was assessed as compliant as a Tier 1 Asset Owner, this statement is published online as Annex B to this Policy.
+The Fund is in the process of reviewing its compliance with the requirements of the new UK Stewardship Code (2020) with a view to becoming a signatory of the new Code.